theirishpenguin/cucumber-js_console_errors/README.md

 ## Intro
-This gem allows you to capture Javascript console errors that occur during the execution of a cucumber test via the selenium driver. test will fail if there are any Javascript errors.
+This gem allows you to capture Javascript console errors that occur during the execution of a cucumber test via the selenium driver.
 This gem does not depend on jQuery or any other third party Javascript library.

 ## Installation